strange97/snce-docker/README.md

     * Run symfony console, `docker-compose exec php-fpm bin/console`
     * Open a mysql shell, `docker-compose exec mysql mysql -uroot -pCHOSEN_ROOT_PASSWORD`

-## PHPStorm remote debug setup
+## PHPStorm remote debug setup (on macOS)

 Following this instruction you will be able to debug your application using PHPStorm and Xdebug.
-This approach require Docker > 17.06 because it relies on a special Mac-only DNS name `docker.for.mac.localhost` which will resolve to the internal IP address used by the host.
+This approach require Docker > 17.06 because it relies on a special Mac-only DNS name `docker.for.mac.host.internal` which will resolve to the internal IP address used by the host.

 ### Configure Xdebug port